Bluenose shiner

-The bluenose shiner (Pteronotropis welaka) is a species of freshwater fish in the family Cyprinidae.
+The bluenose shiner (Pteronotropis welaka) is a species of is a species of freshwater ray-finned fish belonging to the family Leuciscidae, the shiners, daces and minnows.
 It is found only in the United States, mostly in Florida and parts of Alabama and Georgia; its habitat is deep, slow-moving coastal creeks and small to medium rivers and prefers deep pools than shallow areas.